 - 1: Lock Menus

 - 2: Unlock Menus

-- 3: Button Lock: Off

-- 4: Security IR Lock: Off
+- 3: Button Lock: Off 4: Security IR Lock: Off

 - 5: Serial Lock: Off

-security lockout does not become active until the menus have been exited.
+have been exited.
 "Button Lock", when "On", will disable all front panel operations.
 A long press of the DISPLAY button will still enable menus.
-"Security IR Lock" and "Serial Lock", when "On", will disable all IR remote button and serial interface
+"Security IR Lock" and "Serial Lock", when "On", will disable all IR remote control button and serial interface operations respectively.